sammybakri/BMI/README.md

 # bmi calculator
-Practice using HTML, CSS, and Javascript.
-Source: @CodeBustler
+Practice using HTML, CSS, and Javascript by making a BMI Calculator.
+Inspired by @CodeBustler